itdxer/neupy/site/docs/quickstart.rst

 In the output you can see many useful information about learning procedures.
 First of all there is simple information about input data and number of training epochs.
-Also ther you can see information about every 1000 training epoch.
+Also ther you can see information about every training epoch.
-In addition training output always shows the last training epoch.
-Each epoch output has three values: Train error, Validation error and Epoch time.
+\ch epoch output has three values: Train error, Validation error and Epoch time.
 Epoch time shows for how long the process was active in the specific epoch.
 There are also two types of errors.
 First one displays error for your training dataset and second one for validation dataset.